Isabella002/TaskMaster-PRO/README.md

 2. Create a new database and configure the `.env` file with the MongoDB connection URL.

-## Steps to run server
+## Run server

 1. Open the project in any editor of choice.
 2. Navigate into the server directory `cd server`.
-3. Run `npm i` or `npm install` to install the packages.
+3. Run `npm install` to install the packages.
 4. Run `npm start` to start the server.

 If configured correctly, you should see a message indicating that the server is running successfully and `Database Connected`.

 &nbsp;

-# Client Side Setup
+# Client

 ## Environment variables
-First, create the environment variables file `.env` in the client folder.
+Create the environment variables file `.env` in the client folder.
 The `.env` file contains the following environment variables:

-- VITE_APP_BASE_URL = `http://localhost:8800` #Note: Change the port 8800 to your port number.
+- VITE_APP_BASE_URL = `http://localhost:5001` #Note: Change the port 5001 to your port number.
 - VITE_APP_FIREBASE_API_KEY = `Firebase api key`

 1. Navigate into the client directory `cd client`.
-2. Run `npm i` or `npm install` to install the packages.
+2. Run `npm install` to install the packages.
 3. Run `npm start` to run the app on `http://localhost:3000`.
 4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.